marbl/canu/documentation/source/faq.rst

            chromosome (and probably some reads from other chromosomes).
 When assembling, overlaps well outside the observed error rate distribution are discarded.

-         We typically prefer option 1 which will lead to a larger than expected genome size.
-We have had some success (in limited testing) using `purge_haplotigs <https://bitbucket.org/mroachawri/purge_haplotigs>`_ to remove this duplication.
+         We strongly recommend option 1 which will lead to a larger than expected genome size.
+See `My genome size and assembly size are different, help!`_ for details on how to remove this duplication.

     For metagenomes: